b. Steveland Hardaway Judkins, 13th May 1950, Saginaw, Michigan, U.S.A.

 Stevie then used these recordings as a lever to persuade Motown to offer a more open contract, which gave him total artistic control over his music, plus the opportunity to hold the rights to the music publishing with his own company, Black Bull Music.

-The signing of the contract with the release of the solo recordings 'Where I'm Coming From' and 'Music Of My Mind', which, despite lukewarm critical reaction, quickly established him at the forefront of Black music.
+The signing of the contract with the release of the solo recordings 'Where I'm Coming From' and 'Music Of My Mind', which, despite lukewarm critical reaction in the British music media, quickly established him at the forefront of, not only, Black music, but mainstream music generally.

 music of my mind - 1972 / talking book - 1972 / innervisions - 1973 / fulfillingness first finale - 1974